DAR, SAR observe Constitution Week 2022

 Special Speakers were Alabama DAR Southeastern Director Jessica Maddox and SAR State President Bill Daniel.

-Constitution Week was started by the Daughters of the American Revolution (DAR) in 1955when they petitioned Congress to set aside Sept.
+Constitution Week was started by the Daughters of the American Revolution (DAR) in 1955 when the group petitioned Congress to set aside Sept.
 17-23 annually to dedicate for this occasion.
-The resolution was later adopted by the U.S. Congress and signed into public law on August 2, 1956, by President Dwight D. Eisenhower.
+The resolution was later adopted by the U.S. Congress and signed into public law on Aug.
+2, 1956, by President Dwight D. Eisenhower.